landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 Rationale: setting expectations about how and when datasets will be shared internally will minimize conflict during the project.

-- Datasets will be shared internally             **_[specify when researchers are expected to share their datasets.
-Some examples: as soon as possible after the data is collected/at the end of the sampling season/6 months after it is collected/on January of each year/when a researcher of the Project requests it ]_**.

-- Datasets will be shared internally             **_[specify when researchers are expected to share their datasets.
-Some examples: as soon as possible after the data is collected/at the end of the sampling season/6 months after it is collected/on January of each year/when a researcher of the Project requests it ]_**.

-- Datasets will be shared internally with         **_[who?
-Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset]_**.
-- Datasets will be shared internally with         **_[who?
-Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset]_**.

 - The meteorological dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Metero\.
 The data will be available in csv format accompanied by XML documents which adhere to EML metadata standards.
 Datasets will be consistently updated and calibrated throughout the project by Martha Marien.
 As datasets are updated, no notification will be given.
 Raw data will only be uploaded if there are no processed version and otherwise can be requested by emailing Martha Marien.